miqbalrp/ML_bne/README.md

 The data input of the model are obtained from simulation of Brazil Nut Effect simulation based on molecular dynamic method.<br>
 The demo can be accessed here: https://raw.githack.com/miqbalrp/ML_bne/main/simulation/src/bne_single.html <br>

-## Notebook
-For development stages, use Jupyter Notebook to build models and any other necessary analysis.<br>
-Use this format for naming the notebook file: `username_description.ipynb`, <br>
-ex: <br>
-`miqbalrp_support-vector-machine.ipynb`.<br>

-Please update the brief description of the notebook below if there are any new notebook.<br>
-* `data_preparation.ipynb` -> Preprocessing raw data into ready-to-use data.
-* `data_visualization.ipynb` -> Visualize data with charts to get early insight of the data

-note: previous research can be seen here: https://github.com/azzahrandhr/ann_bne

 ## Previous Studies
 Some of related research:
 * `Kesuma et al 2016`: "As the system vibrated at &Gamma; = 5, the intruder rise time observed as a function of contactopy from the initial configurations.
 It shows that the rise time in average tends to decrease as the number of contactopy increases."